funnypig/RemoteDesktopControl_java/README.md

 - specific combinations execute on client computer (f.e.
 Alt+F4 -  will close program)
 - Drag and Drop is not implemented

+## HOST and PORT are hard coded in project!!!
+You have to change it for your needs!

 This is very simple implementation of RDC, but it is very easy to improve it.